CarlGao4/Muse-Sounds/README.md

 Actually, I didn't find out how this file is encrypted.
 Instead, I used [frida](https://frida.re/) and other deassemblers to trace the MuseSamplerCoreLib and read the memory.

 I've created a demo Python script ([read-decrypted-sfz.py](read-decrypted-sfz.py)) to capture all decrypted chunks by reading the memory.
-The script is only designed for Windows and MuseSampler version `0.5.1`.
+The script is only designed for Windows and MuseSampler version `0.5.1` and `0.6.3`.
 To use it, you will need to start MuseScore Studio 4 and run the script (You may need to install `frida-tools`).

 If your MuseSampler version is different, you can download version `0.5.1` from [release](https://github.com/CarlGao4/Muse-Sounds/releases/tag/MuseSamplerCoreLib) and replace the MuseSamplerCoreLib.dll file (usually located at `C:\Windows\System32\`).